ISAITB/docs-tdl/source/constructs/index.rst

     @append, no, Used if the ``to`` variable is a ``list`` to append the result to.
 Can be "true" or "false".
     @asTemplate, no, Whether or not the result will be considered as a :ref:`template for placeholder replacement <test-case-expressions-template-files>`.
 By default this is "false".
+    @byValue, no, Whether adding a value to a ``map`` or ``list`` will be by-value as opposed to by-reference.
+By default this is "false" (i.e., by-reference).
     @lang, no, Not used currently (and defaulting to XPath as the built-in :ref:`expression language <test-case-expressions>`).
+    @skipped, no, A boolean value or variable reference (default being "false") which will result in the step being skipped if "true" See also :ref:`tdl-steps-common-skipped`.
     @source, no, A variable reference to identify a source ``object`` variable upon which the expression should be evaluated.
     @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is "false").
 See also :ref:`tdl-steps-common-stoponerror`.
     @to, yes, The target variable to assign the result of the expression to.